Rashida Tlaib: Israel-Hamas War

 During the Gaza war, Tlaib released a statement grieving the loss of both Israeli and Palestinian life, saying the only way to end the cycle of violence was to "dismantle" the apartheid system in place, and calling for the end of unconditional U.S. support for Israel.
 Her statement was condemned by two representatives and the Israeli ambassador to the U.S. Tlaib repeatedly condemned Hamas's October 2023 attack on Israel.
 During the war, she has been the member of Congress most vehemently calling for a ceasefire.
 She has said that her criticism of Israel has always been directed at its government and its leadership under Netanyahu, saying: "It is important to separate people and governments.
 No government is beyond criticism.
 The idea that criticizing the government of Israel is antisemitic sets a very dangerous precedent, and it’s been used to silence diverse voices speaking up for human rights across our nation."

 Tlaib criticized the United States' support for the Israeli bombing of the Gaza Strip that killed thousands of Palestinian civilians in Gaza, and accused President Biden of supporting the alleged genocide of the Palestinian people.
 On November 3, 2023, she tweeted an antiwar video, writing, ".@POTUS, the majority of the American people are not with you on this one. #CeasefireNow."
 The video ended with the words "Joe Biden supported the genocide of the Palestinian people.
 The American people won't forget.
 Biden, support a ceasefire now or don't count on us in 2024".
 The thread ended with the tweet, "From the river to the sea is an aspirational call for freedom, human rights, and peaceful coexistence, not death, destruction, or hate.
 My work and advocacy is always centered in justice and dignity for all people no matter faith or ethnicity."

-Tlaib has called for sanctions and an arms embargo against Israel after the March 2025 Israeli attacks on the Gaza Strip, writing, "the Israeli apartheid regime has resumed its genocide, carrying out air strikes all across Gaza and killing hundreds of Palestinians.
-This comes after a complete blockade of food, electricity, and aid".
+Tlaib called for sanctions and an arms embargo against Israel after the March 2025 Israeli attacks on the Gaza Strip.

+In November 2025, Tlaib introduced a resolution, co-sponsored by 20 other Democratic representatives, to recognize that "Israel has committed the crime of genocide against the Palestinian people in Gaza."

+In June 2026, Tlaib introduced a measure to halt U.S. support for Israel in the 2026 Lebanon war.

+In September 2026, Tlaib called on the US government to end what she called its "complicity" in Israel's military actions across the Gaza Strip.
+Her remarks came after reports emerged of an Israeli raid on a kindergarten in Gaza, where approximately 200 children were reportedly trapped inside the facility under active gunfire.
+In a post on X, Tlaib wrote, "the genocide is still happening" and "there was never a ceasefire".
+She asserted that minors continue to bear the brunt of military operations, writing that children are "being killed with American made bombs, and those that live are traumatized forever."
+Tlaib concluded that the administration "must end its complicity in these atrocious acts of ethnic cleansing."